bradcrc/now-playing-card/README.md

 This works with those media_player entities supporting the entity_picture attribute.
 Roku, Kodi, and Amazon Echo Dot all seem to work well for me.

+The card is stackable, so you can position cards from several media players in the same spot to show whichever one is playing.

+The card only shows the entity_picture while the status is playing.
+This is because some roku players and echo dots will show images even when not actively playing media content.
+It should be easy to edit this function out if you don't want it.

+Known issues:  transform is highly dependent on the image size, so if you attempt to display an image of a different size (this can happen in kodi) the transform will not work correctly and the image will look weird or in the wrong place.

 ------------